hajin-park/based-math-game/augment.md

 - Only use animations when they serve a functional purpose (feedback, hierarchy, transitions)
 - Avoid decorative animations that distract from the educational quiz game mission
 - All animations automatically respect `prefers-reduced-motion`
-- Keep animations subtle and fast (< 0.3s for most interactions)
+- Keep animations very subtle and fast (< 0.2s for most interactions)
+- Movement should be minimal (4px or less)
+- Prefer fade-only animations when possible

 ---